limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-1-walkthrough.md

 Awesome.

 We have an injection point.
-Time-based blind SQLi as the name suggests, is time-consuming for enumeration because the technique is a lot like fishing — `sqlmap` throws out a bait and waits for a fish to bite to confirm its existence.
+Time-based blind SQLi as the name suggests, is time-consuming for enumeration because the technique is a lot like fishing—`sqlmap` throws out a bait and waits for a fish to bite to confirm its existence.

 Moving on, we can now determine the tables in the database.